netdata/netdata/docs/tasks/installation/deploy-netdata-in-a-host-with-docker-runtime.md

 ## Steps

-You can create a new Agent container using either `docker run` or Docker Compose.
+You can create a new Agent container using either `docker run` or  `docker compose`.

 Both methods create a [bind mount](https://docs.docker.com/storage/bind-mounts/) for Netdata's configuration files _within the container_ at `/etc/netdata`.
 See the [configuration section](#configure-agent-containers) for details.
 If you want to access the configuration files from your _host_ machine, see [host-editable configuration](#host-editable-configuration).

+### docker run

-**`docker run`**: Use the `docker run` command, along with the following options, to start a new container.
+Use the `docker run` command, along with the following options, to start a new container.

 ```bash
 docker run -d --name=netdata \